 What happens in this step?
 The next layer of flavor is provided by the seasoned shrimp and tomatoes.
 This is where the distinct Creole flavors start to arise.

-To the simmering vegetables. add the seasoned chopped shrimp.
+- Next, add the seasoned chopped shrimp.
 If you reserved the fried bacon, break it into small pieces and add it back now.
 Stir everything together thoroughly for about 2 minutes.

 Finish up with the stale bread